saliyavivek/Quote-Generator-Project/README.md

 # Random Quote Generator

-## This Quote Generator Web Application is a platform designed to provide users with a diverse range of quotes for inspiration, motivation, and reflection.
+## An API-based Quote Generator Web Application designed to provide users with a diverse range of quotes for inspiration, motivation, and reflection.

 ## With just a few clicks, you can browse through a vast collection of quotes from famous authors, thought leaders, and other inspiring figures.